-The Alameda County Water District (ACWD) is scheduled to clean a selection of water mains in the cities of Fremont and Union City, and all dead-end mains in the Tri-Cities to improve water quality and remove sediment buildup in pipes that may cause discolored water.
+The Alameda County Water District (ACWD) is scheduled to clean a selection of water mains in the city of Fremont, and all dead-end mains in Fremont, Newark, and Union City to improve water quality and remove sediment buildup in pipes that may cause discolored water.
 This is part of the vital service provided by ACWD to ensure that all customers receive high quality water.

-Cleaning will occur at various locations throughout the service area from January through July 2019; Monday through Friday, from 7 a.m. to 4 p.m. (excluding holidays).
-Please be aware that the main cleaning schedule is subject to change.
+Cleaning will occur from January 2021 through June 2021; Monday through Friday, 7 AM to 4 PM (excluding holidays).
+Note that cleaning schedule is subject to change.

 - Type your street address in the search box

 - Click on your street name and a dialog box will display the date of water main cleaning.